aws-samples/emr-on-eks-for-transient-emr-clusters/README.md

-## EMR on EKS for Transient EMR Cluster
+## EMR on EKS for Transient EMR Clusters

 # Prerequisites
 Before you build the entire infrastructure, you must meet the following prerequisites.